 - Providing consultation and guidance: In some cases, the patient can be managed by the referring provider with specialist guidance.
 In these instances, the reviewer uses the system to provide recommendations and to answer any consultative questions the referring provider has posed.
 When appropriate, the specialist reviewer can attach Web links or articles containing up-to-date medical information relevant to the patient's case.

-- Direct scheduling for subset of services: For a set of 36 services where a qualified specialist reviewer is not available or a review is not necessary, referral requests get routed directly to a scheduler who makes the appointment electronically (updated June 2012).
+- Direct scheduling for subset of services: For a set of 36 services where a qualified specialist reviewer is not available or a review is not necessary, referral requests get routed directly to a scheduler who makes the appointment electronically.
 Examples include audiology, electroencephalography, echocardiography, and optometry.

-- Ratings project: Information provided in June 2012 indicates that in June 2011, a bidirectional rating system was implemented within the eReferral program to assess and improve the quality of communication between specialty reviewers and primary care providers.
-This project aims to provide feedback and identify areas of improvement for both reviewers and referring providers.
-Specialty reviewers in 25 outpatient services completed electronic surveys each month on a random sample of new eReferrals, rating the referring provider on the clarity of consultation, the appropriateness of the prereferral evaluation/workup, and the quality of the patient’s history provided.
-Additionally, the survey contained two optional checkbox questions for the specialist to indicate whether: the referring provider should have been able to manage the patient’s care without specialty guidance, and the patient should have been managed more appropriately via a page to the specialty on-call fellow (e.g., urgent patient safety issue).
+- Ratings project: In June 2011, a bidirectional rating system was implemented within the eReferral program to assess and improve the quality of communication between specialty reviewers and primary care providers.
+This project aimed to provide feedback and identify areas of improvement for both reviewers and referring providers.
+Specialty reviewers completed electronic surveys each month on a random sample of new eReferrals, rating the referring provider on the clarity of consultation, the appropriateness of the prereferral evaluation/workup, and the quality of the patient’s history provided.
+Additionally, the survey contained two optional checkbox questions for the specialist to indicate whether (1) the referring provider should have been able to manage the patient’s care without specialty guidance, and (2) the patient should have been managed more appropriately via a page to the specialty on-call fellow (e.g., urgent patient safety issue).
 Referring providers, in turn, completed a survey for every initially “not scheduled” eReferral response, rating the specialty reviewer on his/her helpfulness, the educational value of the response, and the extent to which he/she agreed with the specialist’s decision to “not schedule” the patient into clinic.
-The ratings project is currently in its first phase and data have been collected for a period of 10 months.
-Plans are in place to disseminate preliminary results and obtain feedback from both primary care physicians and specialists, with the goal of identifying opportunities for primary care physicians' education as well as for improved communication.
+The eReferral team has used the results from the surveys to provide feedback to both specialist reviewers and referring providers, with documented improvements in specialist ratings after the feedback sessions (manuscript in progress).

 Chen AH, Yee HF Jr. Improving primary care–specialty care communication: lessons from San Francisco's safety net.
 Arch Intern Med.
 2011 Jan 10;171(1):65-7.
 [PubMed]